Ekow-Davis/rn-assignment3-11083926/README.md

 # rn-assignment3-11083926
 Assignment 3 for DCIT 202

+## Screenshots
+Screenshots on how the app looks.

 ## Components Used
 Below are the components I used, some custom made, others derived from the react library